gtk-rs/lgpl-docs/glib/vendor.md

 other suggests that it would be delivered first, and the ready time for both sources is reached during the same main context iteration then the order of dispatch is undefined.

+It is a no-op to call this function on a `Source` which has already been destroyed with `Source::destroy`.

 This API is only intended to be used by implementations of `Source`.
 Do not call this API on a `Source` that you did not create.